ecomunick/2025-07-mlw-ws/README.md

 ##### control + c to close jupyet notebook in terminal ####

 ### convert notebook into a script
-- `uv run jupyter nbconvert --to=script /workspaces/2025-07-mlw-ws/day1/duration-prediction-starter.ipynb`
+- `uv run jupyter nbconvert --to=script notebooks/duration-prediction-starter.ipynb`
-- create a new folder `duration_prediction` and move the file `duration-prediction-starter.py`into that folder and rename it to train.py
+- create a new folder `duration_prediction` and move the file `duration-prediction-starter.py`into that folder and rename it into `train.py`

+### lets make the train.py script nice